nus-cs2103/website-base/admin/appendixE-gitHub.md

    Remember to choose a theme too by clicking the {{ button('**Choose a theme**') }} button (that will create a commit in your repo that is needed in a later step.<br>
    After a few minutes, confirm your tP website is available in the corresponding `github.io` URL.
 {% endif %}
+1. **Add members**.
+Ensure your team members have the desired level of access to your team repo.<br>
+   Recommended: Give _admin access_ to 1-2 members and _write access_ to others.
 1. **Create a _team PR_** for us to track your project progress: i.e., create a PR from your ==team repo `master` branch== to [[nus-{{ module | lower }}-{{ semester }}/tp]({{module_org}}/tp)] `master` branch.
 PR name: `[Team ID] Product Name` e.g., `[{{ module }}-T09-2] Contact List Pro`. %%As you merge code to your team repo's `master` branch, this PR will auto-update to reflect how much your team's product has progressed.%%<br>
    **When filling the PR description**, ==fill the details exactly as specified in the text box== %%(Reason: The PR description is used by grading scripts)%%.